 3. “Plenty of time” procrastination

-How to beat it
+How to beat this procrastination type

-Try setting deadlines and telling your friends, family and co-workers about them.
+Try setting deadlines and telling your friends, family, and co-workers about them.
 This public commitment should keep you on track and motivate you to meet those deadlines.

 4. Perfectionist procrastination

-How to beat it
+How to beat this procrastination type

 Philosopher and professor emeritus at Stanford University, John Perry, thinks procrastinating can actually be a good thing for perfectionists…